OpenSC/OpenSC/src/tests/p11test/README.md

 Plug in the card/reader, change to test directory and run the test:

     cd src/tests/p11test
-    ./p11test
+    ./p11test -p 123456

-It will run all tests on the first card found in PKCS#11 API with default pin `123456` and using just built OpenSC shared library.
+It will run all tests on the first card found in PKCS#11 API with pin `123456` and using just built OpenSC shared library from master.

-## My card has different PIN.

-PIN can be specified on command-line:

-    ./p11test -p 12345678

-## I have more slots with different cards.
+### I have more slots with different cards.

 Slot can be selected using `-s` switch on command-line.